ajhelmstetter/afrodyn/secapr/secapr.md

 copy all to your reference folder

-create files
+Create the following files using the templates provided:

 parallel_gvcf.txt
 parallel_index.txt
 parallel_readgroups.txt

-RGID=60 should be changed for the number of the MiSeq/HiSeq run for each sample
+Individual names should be replaced with your own

-see templates and replace names of individuals with yours
+In parallel_regroups.txt RGID=60 should be changed for the number of the MiSeq/HiSeq run for each sample e.g. if you have samples from run50 and run51 (R50_T1 & R51_T1) their RGID should be 50 and 51 respectively.

-options must be changed for:
+Look into scripts and change options for the following commands:

-gatk CombineGVCFs
+gatk CombineGVCFs: add the names of all individual XXX.g.vcf files and the name of the combined g.vcf you want to output

-gatk GenotypeGVCFs
+gatk GenotypeGVCFs: change input g.vcf name to correspond to what you created in gatk CombineGVCFs and then a name for your final output vcf.

 ### filter vcf